Khairo-kh/aws-amplify-js-ticket-8545-example/README.md

 The additional config adds the jwt, if present, to a graphql request.

-Result with activated headers config:
+Result with activated headers config (GIF):

+*if not playing automatically > right click > open in new tab*

 ![GIF showing demo app usage](gifs/demo2_headers.gif)